Terms and Conditions Template

 apple terms and conditions sample 2

-I recommend you do the same thing as Apple and put links to your privacy policy, shipping policy, and return and refund policies within clauses in your terms.
+You can do the same thing as Apple and put links to your privacy policy, shipping policy, and return and refund policies within clauses in your terms.

 Terms and Conditions FAQs